efarish/portfolio/llm/README.md

 # LLM Projects

+Below is a list of my LLM projcts.
 Each project has a README describing the project.
+All the code is in Python and the frameworks/platforms used are Hugging Face, LangChain, and Neo4j.
+LLM models utilized are the different versions of OpenAI’s GPT and Meta’s Llama.

 - [Fine-tune a Hugging Face GPT2 model](https://github.com/efarish/portfolio/tree/main/llm/gpt_finetune)
 - [Fine-tune a Llama 2 model](https://github.com/efarish/portfolio/tree/main/llm/llama_finetune)